AgentMC/Sao19/Translate/En/Part4.md

 **Kin!** A sharp sound echoed, and sparks were scattered from the commander's sword as if it was struck by an invisible blade, it slipped out of his hand and stuck in the wall behind.

-Kirito delivered a "sword of mind", a secret weapon of integrity knights.
+Kirito delivered a "sword of mind", a secret weapon of Integrity Knights.
 A young man wearing a black suit who fought off the captain’s sword ran with the full speed and cried jumping into the interrogation room without stopping.

 "That’s all!
 Everything about this matter will as of now be taken over by the Human World Union Council!"